1980 – Terry Fox is forced to abandon his Marathon of Hope after completing over 5.000 km in 135 days. Cancer had come back in his lungs.

 1989 – During the Canadian National Exhibition Air Show, 1 pilot is killed as 2 Snowbird jets collide, in Toronto, Ontario.

-1962 – John Diefenbaker officially opens the Trans Canada Highway at Rogers Pass, in Alberta — it’s 4,800 miles from coast to coast.
+1962 – John Diefenbaker officially opens the Trans Canada Highway at Rogers Pass, in British Columbia — it’s 4,800 miles from coast to coast.

 1939 – Canada, along with 5 other countries, declares war on Germany — 2 days after Nazi invades Poland.